datagrok/modular-git-hooks/README.md

     ├── dispatch*
     ...

-Each hook type gets its own directory containing hooks, each of which will be run by `dispatch` when appropriate.
+Above, each hook type gets its own directory containing hooks, each of which will be run by `dispatch` when appropriate.
+This should look familiar to anyone who has used Debian's `run-parts` tool.

 To cause git to employ it, each of the hooks that git invokes becomes a symlink to `dispatch`: